KubeRocketCI/docs/docs/operator-guide/kubernetes-cluster-scaling/namespace-and-cluster-autoscaling.md

 To deploy Karpenter in your Kubernetes cluster, we recommend using the [add-ons approach](https://github.com/epam/edp-cluster-add-ons/tree/main/clusters/core/addons/karpenter).
 For best practices, Karpenter should be deployed on nodes that are not managed by Karpenter itself.
 This ensures that Karpenter can manage the cluster independently of its own scaling actions.
 To achieve this, you should use the affinity configuration in the values.yaml file.

-Additionally, Karpenter requires the `KarpenterController` IAM role to manage the cluster's nodes.
+Additionally, Karpenter requires the `KarpenterControllerRole-<ClusterName>` IAM role to manage the cluster's nodes.
 This role must be specified in the Service Account configuration.
 The clusterName should also be set in the settings section.
 Here's an example of how to configure values.yaml before installation:

 ```yaml title="values.yaml"
 karpenter: